ethamb/Osprey/README.md

 - [CleanBrowsing Security DNS](https://cleanbrowsing.org/filters/#step3)
 - [CIRA Canadian Shield DNS](https://cira.ca/en/canadian-shield)

-Providers disabled by default are due to frequent reports of false positives.
+Providers disabled by default are either due to frequent reports of false positives or an unreliable support email or website for reporting said false positives.
 If a provider gives you false positives, report the links to them directly and disable them in the settings panel.
 Osprey is designed to be customizable, so you can enable or disable any of the providers at any time.
 Osprey does not have control over the providers' databases or how they classify URLs.

 ## Privacy